Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Dark Matter Models

 \subsection{Warm dark matter}

 In this work, we consider the simplest thermal-relic WDM, whose properties are determined solely by the particle mass $m_{\mathrm{WDM}}$, which is typically a few~keV.
 The non-negligible free-streaming effect of WDM can suppress the formation of small-scale structures \citep{2019PrPNP.104....1B}.
+We should notice that, although thermal-relic WDM is frequently employed as a benchmark for non-CDM models, the functional forms of the transfer functions for other scenarios may differ from the thermal-relic case \citep[see e.g.][]{2022PhRvL.129s1301Z}.

 Following the same procedure as for FDM, we adopt the WDM transfer function from \citet{2005PhRvD..71f3534V}, which is given by

 where we take $\nu = 1.049$, and $\alpha(m_{\mathrm{WDM}})$ can be expressed as \citep{2023PhRvD.108d3520V}